Skip to main content

 4. Conditions Values: For categories that support it, you use the CONDITION field to specify what values to compare the rule parameters with.
 Start typing, then select an option from the pop-up to tell Teramind what type of value it is.
 There are may ways you can use the conditions.
 For example, to block certain applications from running, you can type them in the CONDITION field and choose the Contains or Equals from the list.
 Or, you can create a Shared List containing all the names (see Shared Lists section for more information on how to create shared lists).
 For complex matches, such as Credit Card Numbers, Social Security Numbers etc., you can use the RegEx option.
 Each value is considered as an ‘OR’ clause.
 So, in the above example, the rule will trigger if the ‘Application Name’ matches with ‘regedit’ or ‘pseditor.exe’.
 Each condition parameter is considered as an ‘AND’ clause.
 So, in the above example, the rule will trigger if the ‘Application Name’ and the ‘Launch from CLI’ parameters meets the condition.

-5. Addition Conditional Blocks: To add additional condition blocks, click the ADD CONDITION button.
+5. Additional Conditional Blocks: To add additional condition blocks, click the ADD CONDITION button.
 Each new condition is considered as an ‘OR’ clause.
 So, if either of the conditions meets the criteria, the rule will be triggered.

 6. Deleting Conditional Blocks: To remove a condition block, click the small X button at the top-right corner of the condition block.